Chill & Chat

 What’s included in the program?

-• Oversight, instruction, support, and follow up from two speech-language pathologists (Chelsea Betz and Sheila Threndyle).
+• Oversight, instruction, support, and follow up from two speech-language pathologist Sheila Threndyle.

 • Neuro-divergent affirming practices and support from all staff.